Five Non-political Reasons Christians Really Ought to Care About Fake News

 I have also walked the pro-life talk.

-I do not say all that to boast or to make myself sound better than I really am.
 There are many in the pro-life movement who have worked harder, done more and been far more faithful to the cause than I have been.
 Rather, I say all that so that readers will understand exactly how brokenhearted I was when I heard the horrific details of the New York state abortion bill that was signed into law on the 46thanniversary of Roe vs. Wade.
 The law effectively legalizes abortion up until the very moment of birth for any and all reasons.
 It allows midwives, physician assistants and nurses to perform abortions.
 The law also repeals all legal protections for babies born alive after a failed abortion (it happens).

 The passing of this law broke my heart, and not just for the children who will surely die because of it.
 I was devastated because I fear this law is proof-positive that the pro-life movement has failed to do the very thing it was formed to do.